 Neuropathy Affects More Than 24 Million Americans.
 Here’s What You Need to Know About It.

 Have you heard of the common nerve disorder known as peripheral neuropathy (PN)?
-Perhaps you’ve recently been diagnosed with the condition and have come to our post seeking answers.
-In any case, we are glad you’re here because educating yourself about PN is an excellent decision for your health.
+Perhaps you’ve recently been diagnosed with the disorder and have come to our post seeking answers.
+In any case, we are glad you’re here because educating yourself about PN is a great decision for your health.

-In this comprehensive post, we will educate you on all aspects of peripheral neuropathy, from what it is to how we diagnose it and the available treatment methods.
+In this comprehensive post, we will educate you on all aspects of peripheral neuropathy, from what it is to how it’s diagnosed and the available treatment methods.
 We hope you find it helpful on your journey to a pain-free lifestyle.

 What is Peripheral Neuropathy?